Rhinoplasty for Men

 Recovery and Healing

 Rhinoplasty patients will return home after their procedure with an external cast or splint in place to help ensure proper healing.
-The cast or splint can be removed 1-2 weeks after surgery.
-Any sutures will be removed after 4-7 days.
+The cast or splint can be removed 1 to 2 weeks after surgery.
+Any sutures will be removed after 4 to 7 days.
 Swelling and discomfort may occur, which can be controlled with oral medication.
-Swelling and bruising will subside over the next 2-4 weeks.
+Swelling and bruising will subside over the next 2 to 4 weeks.

-Most patients will notice an improvement in their nasal appearance after three months, with final results becoming apparent after 12-14 months.
+Most patients will notice an improvement in their nasal appearance after three months, with final results becoming apparent after 12 to 14 months.